 The Daintree Rainforest is one of the world’s oldest and most significant rainforests.

 It is so impressive that Sir David Attenborough has described it as “the most extraordinary place on earth”.
 Home to the only place in the world where the rainforest meets the reef, this beautiful and unique Queensland destination is a must-see for anyone who enjoys immersing themselves in nature.
-It’s also the perfect spot to learn more about the rainforest from the Kuku Yalanji people, the First Nations inhabitants who have lived here for more than 50,000 years.
-Along with lush rainforest, you’ll find tumbling waterfalls, secluded gorges, animals such as cassowaries, tree kangaroos, crocodiles, colourful birds, and more than 200 hundred species of butterflies.
+The Daintree is also the perfect spot to learn more about the rainforest from the Kuku Yalanji people, the First Nations inhabitants who have lived here for more than 50,000 years.
+Kick-off your holiday in Cairns and discover lush rainforests full of tumbling waterfalls, secluded gorges, animals such as cassowaries, tree kangaroos, crocodiles, colourful birds, and more than 200 hundred species of butterflies on our tours and holidays in the Daintree.
 Cross the Daintree River on a cable ferry with your leader and drive to Cape Tribulation, named by James Cook in 1770 after his ship hit a reef northeast of the Cape, where you’ll discover the incredible diversity this region has to offer.

 Most people choose to hire a car to drive the scenic Captain Cook Highway on their way to the Daintree.
-You can only get so far into the Daintree without a four-wheel drive vehicle, but you can cross the Daintree River on a cable ferry and drive to Cape Tribulation and the town of Mission Beach in a car or a tour bus.
+You can only get so far into the Daintree without a four-wheel drive vehicle, but you can cross the Daintree River on a cable ferry and drive to Cape Tribulation.

 Summer in the Daintree is hot and humid and perfect for swimming.
 Spring and Autumn are cooler and the region tends to be quieter.
 Winter is ideal for those who don't enjoy humid temperatures and the weather is typically good.
-If you are visiting between October and May and swimming in the ocean in the Daintree at somewhere like Mission Beach, it is advisable to wear a 'stinger suit' to protect yourself from possible jellyfish stings.
+If you are visiting between October and May and swimming in the ocean in the Daintree, it is advisable to wear a 'stinger suit' to protect yourself from possible jellyfish stings.